jrobinson123/randomNodeConnection/README.md

 # randomNodeConnection
 The basic idea of randomNodeConnection is that there is a group of nodes each at random x and y locations and each node is randomly connected to another node.
+This is represented visually by there being a line between every connection between nodes.
+This network appears to shutter because every frame x and y coordinates are changed slightly by a random magnitude either positively or negatively in both the x and y direction.
+However the x and y position for each node will trend a certain direction over time due to a bias which is applied on top of the random change.